asinugobi/cis520_project/final_project_kit/knn/README.md

 ## About

 k-NN is a non-parametric method used for classification and regression.
-In our case, we decided to use a k-NN classifier that would a tweet based on the k closest training examples in our feature space.
+In our case, we decided to use a k-NN classifier that would classify a tweet based on the k closest training examples in our feature space.

 ---